sambanova/ai-starter-kit/integrations/llama_stack/README.md

 ## Usage:

-We provide a series of [notebooks](./notebooks/) that demonstrate how to use the SambaNova Llama Stack distribution:
+We provide a series of [notebooks](./notebooks/) that demonstrate how to use the SambaNova Llama Stack distribution.

 1. [Quickstart](./notebooks/01_Quickstart.ipynb)
     This notebook covers a simple client usage, including the following points: